auriq/ESSKibanaDataVisualization/README.md

 - jq (1.5)

+## Datasets used in this sample

+- `to-elasticsearch-xml.sh` uses "xml" data from AWS S3's open dataset: "datasets.elasticmapreduce"

+- `to-elasticsearch-geo.sh` uses csv formatted data from AWS S3's open dataset: "aws-gsod", see more details in [the Official site of GSOD on AWS](https://aws.amazon.com/public-data-sets/gsod/).

 ## Recommended steps

-1. Install necessary commands, set up aws s3 keys
+If this is your first time using Essentia with Elasticsearch and Kibana: follow the "Installation & setup" section below to install the necessary commands and programs, and to set up your AWS S3 keys.

-1. Start Elasticsearch
+1. Start Elasticsearch.

-1. Run `to-*.sh`
+1. Run one of the scripts `to-*.sh` to load data into Elasticsearch.

-1. Start Kibana and open port for Kibana (default setting is usually 5601)
+1. Start Kibana and make sure you have an open port for Kibana (default port setting is usually 5601).

-1. open http://yourinstanceip:kibanaport with a browser.
+1. Open http://YourInstanceIP:KibanaPort with a browser.
+Ex: http://127.0.0.1:5601

-## Dataset used in this sample

-- `to-elasticsearch-xml.sh` uses "xml" data in aws s3 open data "datasets.elasticmapreduce"

-- `to-elasticsearch-geo.sh` uses csv file format data in aws s3 open data "aws-gsod", see more details in [the Official site of GSOD on AWS](https://aws.amazon.com/public-data-sets/gsod/).

 ## Installation & setup